TSim – Turan Simulator

 Repeatability

-Being able to reproduce a simulation exactly is critical for troubleshooting any errors that occur during the process.
-TSim provides options to export and import simulations, making it easy to run the same simulation identically on another computer.
-Random seed values and all configuration settings are stored in XML format, ensuring consistent results.
-This also allows users to save and re-run custom scenarios beyond error cases, enhancing the reliability of the simulation process.
+Ability to reproduce a simulation run is critical for troubleshooting any errors that occur during the simulated network operation.
+TSim provides options to export and import simulations, making it easy to run the same simulation identically at another time and/or on another computer.
+Random seed values and all configuration settings are stored in XML format, ensuring reproducible results.
+This also allows users to repeat and observe custom scenarios even if there are no errors, enhancing the reliability of the verification process.

 Export/Import Simulation